 Flexible retirement helps you ease into retirement.
 If you reduce your hours or move to a less senior position, you can take some or all the benefits you have already built up.
 Your benefits may be reduced for early payment.

+The Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
+Find out more in the Pension age changes section.

 The Scheme

 This guide is a short description of the conditions of membership and main Scheme benefits that apply if you pay into the L G P S on or after 1 April 2014.